Nereziel/cs2-GeoRestrict/README.md

 ## Description:
 - Allows CS2 server owners to block/whitelist players from a country based on IP
 - Requires [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp) Metamod plugin installed on your cs2 server
+- Requires [GeoLite2-Country.mmdb](https://www.maxmind.com/en/home) which can be downloaded at official site after registration (included in zip)

 ## Installation:
 - put folder GeoRestrict into `addons/counterstrikesharp/plugins`
+- put `GeoLite2-Country.mmdb` into `addons/counterstrikesharp/plugins/GeoRestrict`
 - edit GeoRestrict.json as you need

+## Update IP database:
+- Download newest `GeoLite2-Country.mmdb` and replace the old one

 ## Configuration:
 - in plugin directory `GeoRestrict.json`\